 Students in the Academic stream take CXC Examinations.
-School Based Assessments (SBAs) may start in form 4 and partly determine the final CXC Exam results.
+School Based Assessments (SBA's) may start in form 4 and partly determine the final CXC Exam results.
 For Dutch the students take the Cambridge Exams.

-Based on the level of readiness, and a student's attitude and aptitude, he or she is free to take (some) CXC Examinations in form 3 and/or form 4.
+Based on the level of readiness and a student's attitude and aptitude, he or she is free to take (some) CXC Examinations in form 3 and/or form 4.

-In the school year 2017-2018 Academic students will also be able to take CSEC Examinations for vocational subjects.
+Since school year 2017-2018 the Academic students have been able to take

+CSEC Examinations for vocational subjects.